resilient-swarms/QDMeta_experiments/README.md

 For installation, we advise using singularity.
 To build singularity containers please see the singularity/ folder.

-For running experiments, please see scripts/ for a range of examples.
+For running experiments, please see scripts/ and the run_* files in singularity/ for a range of examples.

 The wscript files show all the binaries that can be generated.
 You can also modify the wscript files to setup your own experiments if needed.